adriandleon/kmp-template-shared-ui/SETUP_SCRIPT_README.md

 - **Comment updates**: All `Deeplink URL: "example://..."` comments are updated to use your app name

 #### Import Statement Issues
-- **Generated resources**: Check that import statements are updated from `apptemplate.composeapp.generated.resources` to your package name
+- **Generated resources**: Check that import statements are updated from `cmptemplate.composeapp.generated.resources` to your package name
 - **Package conversion**: Package name is converted to lowercase and dots are removed for import statements
 - **Compilation errors**: If you see import errors, ensure the script ran successfully and check the generated resource imports